bbauska/Silus-type/README.md

-# Silus-type
+# Silusgw-type
-Using Silus-type to display Silus Gaming World on screen.
+Using Silugws-type to display Silus Gaming World on screen.